Coxinha Recipe: Brazilian Chicken Croquettes & Creamy Filling

 Bring the chicken broth to a boil in a large saucepan over medium-high heat.
 Stir in salt, then reduce heat to medium-low.
 Add the flour slowly, stirring constantly with a wooden spoon.

-Keep stirring until it forms a smooth ball and pulls cleanly away from the pan.
-That “clean pan” moment matters: if there’s still wet paste coating the bottom, the dough will stay sticky and hard to shape.
-Transfer to a clean surface, cool until you can handle it, then knead 1–2 minutes until smooth.
+💡 That "clean pan" moment matters: if there's still wet paste coating the bottom, the dough will stay sticky and hard to shape.

 Season chicken with paprika, salt, and black pepper.
 If using chicken breasts, slice them in half lengthwise so they cook evenly and faster.

 Heat 1–2 tablespoons olive oil in a skillet over medium-high heat.
 Sear the chicken 2–3 minutes per side, then reduce heat to medium.
 Add ¼ cup (60 ml) water and cover to cook 10–15 minutes until fully cooked.
-Rest 8–10 minutes, then shred with forks or in a stand mixer.

-If the filling feels loose or wet, cook it in the skillet for 2–3 minutes over medium heat to evaporate moisture.
+⚠️ If the filling feels loose or wet, cook it in the skillet for 2–3 minutes over medium heat to evaporate moisture.
 This is the easiest way to prevent blowouts during frying.

 Roll a golf-ball-sized portion of dough between your palms.
 Press it on a lightly floured surface into a circle about ⅛ inch (3 mm) thick.
 Add 1–2 tablespoons of filling in the center.